droslean/TSM-Compare-Slots/README.md

 |   1037 | VOL08LT4    | VOL08LT4         | OK       |
 |   1038 | VOL09LT4    | VOL09LT4         | OK       |
 |   1039 | VOL06LT4    | Empty...         | KO       |

+If the --sync argument is specified, the program will try to fix the KO tapes.
+In this case:

+Moving volume VOL06LT4 from 1035 to 1039
+Moving medium: source 1035, destination 1039...
+Exit with code: 0

 ```